-The maximum lifetime eligibility (LEU) to receive a Pell Grant is 6 full years effective July 1, 2012.
-Less than full-time will be prorated and extend the life of the eligibility.
+The maximum lifetime eligibility (LEU) to receive a Pell Grant is the equivalent of 6 full-time years, effective July 1, 2012.
+Pell disbursements for students enrolled less than full-time will be prorated and will thus extend eligibility.
 Once students have reached the Pell Lifetime Eligibility Limit, they will no longer be eligible for Federal Pell Grant.